 We need to think about information, how it's presented and who receives it.
 These same updates are certainly useful for patients to understand how their lifestyle and medication decisions impact their lives and hopefully be encouraged to adhere to a treatment plan.

-HCPs need synthesized insights.
+However, HCPs need synthesized insights.
 Moreover, they should be able to control the types of data they receive and adjust accordingly for the needs of each patient.
-In short, include the ability for physicians to drive the kind of data results they want to have imported into the EMR.
+In short, physicians should be able to drive the kind of data results they want to have imported into the EMR.
 Likewise, give providers flexibility and autonomy in setting both the types of data they receive and see and how they are notified about it.

-Consumer device calibration and identification of clinical-driven data
+Consumer device calibration and medical device data standards

 This issue of data quality constantly surfaces with consumer healthcare products.
 For example, while a kilogram difference in weight isn't a major issue for at-home scales, this type of fluctuation in areas like blood pressure or blood glucose levels could lead to serious chronic health issues going unnoticed.
 Or, paradoxically, it can also lead to false concerns receiving too much attention from over-taxed healthcare professionals.

 Even though consumer medical devices may have to go through conformance testing before they can be approved as medical devices, it is important to note that this does not mean that every blood pressure cuff or heart rate tracker will provide the exact same results.
 As a result, they often do not have the rigor compared to those that have undergone full regulatory scrutiny to meet medical device standards and regulations.